Hugh McManners: Life

 McManners was the Defence Correspondent of The Sunday Times newspaper for five years, and also contributed to other major UK newspapers including The Observer and The Daily Telegraph also writing an article in The Independent regarding the controversial shoot to kill policy.
 He has co-produced a list of television documentaries and series on military subjects.
 He co-presented the BBC2 Bare Necessities survival series and the Radio 4 series The Psychology of War.
 He is the author of many military books including the Scars of War, and several Dorling Kindersley titles, including the Outdoor Training Manual and the Commando Survival Guide.

 In 2011, with neuroscientist Morten Kringelbach, he founded The Scars of War Foundation at the University of Oxford's The Queen's College, Oxford.
 McManners' research into the psychological effects of military combat on participants, joined forces with Kringelbach's neuroimaging studies into how the brain functions.
 This led to a five-year project to compare the brains of combat veterans of similar experiences with and without combat-related PTSD (post traumatic press disorder).

 The Scars of War Foundation is developing further research into the cognitive neuroscience of combat veterans in conjunction with Prof Yair Bar-Haim of Psychological Sciences and Sagol School of Neuroscience, Tel Aviv University.

-McManners has recently moved back to Leicester.
+McManners has recently moved from Leicester to South Gloucestershire.
 He writes songs, some of which reflect on his past as a soldier and his concerns and experiences with battle trauma.
-He performs on his own as a singer-songwriter, and with his Linden Tree Band.
+He performs on his own as a singer-songwriter.
+His band The Linden Tree Band, is a work in progress Linden Tree Band.
 He has two sons.